geekq/workflow/README.markdown

       end
     end

-article.reject! # will cause a state transition, persist new state (if integrated with ActiveRecord) and invoke this user defined reject method.
+`article.reject!` will cause a state transition, persist the new state (if integrated with ActiveRecord) and invoke this user defined reject method.

 Integrating with ActiveRecord